Alexey-Saldyrkine/Compiletime-String-and-Verbose-Static-Assert/docs/compString conversion.md

 - integrals
 - null terminated char arrays

-valueToCompString can be manually extended to convert other types.<br>
+valueToCompString can be manually extended to convert values of other types.<br>

+### If no conversion exists
+If no conversion for a value of type T exists, the compString "[no value to compString conversion for the type 'T']" will be returned.<br>
+Where T will be the result of typeToCompString\<T>.<br>

 ### bool
 A value of type bool (true, false) will be converted to a compString containing "true" and "false" respectively.<br>